 Are Your Interesting to Others?

 Don’t be that guy who talks about himself – it’s boring!
-If you want other to be interested in, you by talk about things they are interested in hearing!
-In social media courtship, overtly pitching and selling is a turn off.
+If you want other to be interested in, you by talking about things they are interested in hearing!
+In social media courtship, overtly pitching and selling is a turn-off.
 Rather start a conversation, ask questions and listen.

 Slow and steady wins the race!
-Building any solid relationship with connection and trust requires patience and persistence.
-There are no shortcuts to creating an engaging social presence that attracts the ideal audience to your brand and keeps them engaged.
+Building any solid relationship with connection and trust requires patience and per